WIIL

-WIIL (95.1 MHz) is a commercial FM radio station licensed to Union Grove, Wisconsin.
+WIIL (95.1 FM) is a commercial radio station licensed to Union Grove, Wisconsin.
 The station serves Kenosha (its original city of license), Racine, the southern suburbs of Milwaukee and the northern suburbs of Chicago.
-WIIL is owned and operated by Alpha Media and airs an active rock radio format.
+WIIL is owned and operated by Connoisseur Media and airs an active rock radio format.

 The call letters stand for Wisconsin and Illinois for its dual-state coverage area.
-The station is branded as "95 WIIL Rock," with "WIIL" pronounced on air the same as 'will.'
+The station is branded as "95 WIIL Rock," with "WIIL" pronounced on air the same as 'will'.
 The station has an effective radiated power (ERP) of 50,000 watts, the maximum output for the region in which it operates.
-The station's transmitter is off Green Bay Road (Wisconsin Highway 31) at 85th Street in Pleasant Prairie, Wisconsin, while its studio is based in the north end of the Gurnee Mills mall in Gurnee.
+The station's transmitter (and former studio site) is off Green Bay Road (Wisconsin Highway 31) at 85th Street in Pleasant Prairie, Wisconsin, while its current studio is based in the north end of the Gurnee Mills mall in Gurnee.

-WIIL serves as a complement to Alpha's station licensed to Coal City, Illinois, and broadcasting from Crest Hill, WRXQ (100.7), which serves the southern and southwest suburbs of Chicago.
+WIIL serves as a complement to a Connoisseur-programmed station licensed to Coal City, Illinois, and broadcasting from Crest Hill, WRXQ (100.7), which serves the southern and southwest suburbs of Chicago.

 History

-Beautiful Music WLIP-FM
+Beautiful music WLIP-FM

 On December 22, 1962, the station signed on as WLIP-FM, licensed to Kenosha.
 It was owned by William Lipman, with the first letters of his last name used in the station's call sign.
-WLIP-FM was powered at only 4,000 watts, a fraction of its current output.
+WLIP-FM’s effective radiated power was 4,000 watts, a fraction of its current output.
 The station simulcast co-owned WLIP (1050 AM).
 After a few years, the simulcast ended and WLIP-FM began running its own music programming from 6 a.m. to midnight, offering a beautiful music format.

-In the mid-1970s, WLIP-FM began playing Progressive Rock in the evenings, and was known as "Rock 95 LIP-FM".
+In the mid-1970s, WLIP-FM began playing progressive rock in the evenings, and was known as "Rock 95 LIP-FM".
 By 1978, the station had converted to a fulltime album oriented rock (AOR) format and changed its call letters to WJZQ.